unil-lettres/bookstack/README.md

 We trigger a [GitHub Actions workflow](https://github.com/unil-lettres/bookstack/blob/main/.github/workflows/docker.yml) to build the custom image and push it to our [Docker Hub repository](https://hub.docker.com/repository/docker/unillett/bookstack/general).

-When a new [Bookstack version](https://github.com/BookStackApp/BookStack/releases) is available, you should update the BOOKSTACK_TAG value in the [GitHub Actions workflow](https://github.com/unil-lettres/bookstack/blob/main/.github/workflows/docker.yml) to reference the new tag.
+When a new [Bookstack version](https://github.com/BookStackApp/BookStack/releases) is available, you should update the value in the [VERSION](https://github.com/unil-lettres/bookstack/blob/main/VERSION) file to reference the new tag.
 When the change is pushed to the repository, the workflow will automatically build the new image and push it to [Docker Hub](https://hub.docker.com/repository/docker/unillett/bookstack/general).

-Changes in the `development` branch will create a new image tagged with `latest-stage`, while changes in the `main` branch will create a new image tagged with `latest` & a new image tagged with the BOOKSTACK_TAG version number.

 # Helm